Non-Traditional Quilts and Knitting

 Since 2012 I have been knitting and working on more 2D- based fiber pieces.

-The first pieces shown here, Metamorphosis of an Era was made in 2018 out of many of my own old clothes.
+Metamorphosis of an Era was made in 2018 out of many of my own old clothes.
 The text is part of a quote taken from Paul B. Preciado’s book Testo Junkie: Sex, Drugs, and Biopolitics in the Pharmacopornographic Era.
 The passage aims to reconcile the multiple lives and histories both visible and invisible of trans* and gender non-binary folks, especially in regards to trans masculine people and feminism.
 This quilt is made partially of some of my own old clothes from high school and college, revealing some of my own past histories.